 On 23 October 2020, an Inception Impact Assessment was launched.
 This initiative addresses the findings of the Fitness Check in relation to chemical pollution and the legal obligation to regularly review the lists of pollutants affecting surface and groundwaters.
-The feedback period ends on 20 November 2020.
+The feedback period ended on 20 November 2020.

 The fitness check is a comprehensive policy evaluation of: